-If desired, you can transfer the recorded Live Data information to a personal computer with the use of optional software (see instructions included with the software for more information).
+If desired, you can transfer the recorded Live Data information to a personal computer using the optional PC-LINK program (see instructions included with PC-Link for more information).

 Record by Manual Trigger

 This option lets you select the precise time at which the Live Data recording will occur.
 Record by Manual Trigger can be a very valuable diagnostic tool when troubleshooting intermittent problems that do not meet the requirements for a DTC to set.
 Even though a DTC is not present, the intermittent problems will sometimes manifest themselves briefly, for a few fractions of a second and/or only at certain vehicle speeds or vehicle operating conditions.